Automated Discovery of Operable Dynamics from Videos

 Figure~\ref{fig:equilibrium}(c) compares the mean absolute error of the identified stable equilibrium states from neural state vector fields trained on smooth neural state variables to those trained on baseline neural state variables, which do not incorporate our smoothness constraints.
 The errors were averaged across three random seeds, and we also provide their respective standard errors.
-We applied the same equilibrium analysis Algorithms \ref{algo:equilibrium} and \ref{algo:equilibrium_stability} (Appendix~\ref{appendix:equilibrium_identification}) with the same parameters for both neural state vector fields.
+We applied the same equilibrium analysis algorithms with the same parameters for both neural state vector fields.
 The stable equilibrium state is not unique for the cylinder wake system, therefore the error is not reported.
 The results confirm that enforcing smoothness significantly improves both the accuracy and reliability of the learned neural state vector field for equilibrium identification.
 The precision of the learned vector field highlights the expressive power of our framework and underscores its potential for conducting quantitative analysis of the near-equilibrium system dynamics.